lolrenx/lolrenx/README.md

-- 👋 Hi, I’m Laurent, I'm the team lead for backend and data at [tricky](https://tricky.fr), where we make health prevention fun with escape games.
+- 👋 Hi, I’m Laurent, I'm a staff engineer at [Helloasso](https://helloasso.com).
-- 👀 I’m interested in machine learning, data analysis and web development.
 - 💞️ I’m passionate about tech and science.
 - 📫 Reach me on Github !